kartonfarkas/api_docs/source/suite/emails/email_update.rst

    * - email_id
      - int
      - ID of a specific email
-     - Campaign cannot be modified when it is template-based or it has already been launched.
+     - Campaign cannot be modified when it has already been launched.

 .. list-table:: **Optional Parameters**
    :header-rows: 1